jnavno/vibration_detection/data/analysis_notes.md

 3. Summarize classification accuracy and mismatches.
 4. Add observations or anomalies to the analysis notes.

+The following Python scripts support the analysis workflow described below.
 ---

 ## Data Collection Conditions